Just 40 guests joined the bride and groom for their natural celebration in Málaga, Spain.

 14 of 25

 The civil ceremony was officiated by the couple's best friend, Job.
 "Our wedding just brought everything I love together," Daphne says.
 "I think we couldn't have picked a more beautiful location.
-We had our ceremony in a spot in the garden that was overgrown grass and wildflowers, overlooking the rolling hills as the sun was still high in the sky but getting close to sunset."
+We had our ceremony in a spot in the garden that was overgrown with grass and wildflowers, overlooking the rolling hills as the sun was still high in the sky but getting close to sunset."
 They sky was warm and golden, and "the glow that surrounded us and our families is something I'll never forget," she says.

 During the ceremony, Jack's uncle gave an Irish blessing, "something usually done by my grandfather at each family wedding, but he was unable to travel overseas, so my uncle did it in his place," he says.
 Then there was a poem written and read by one of Daphne's bridesmaids, Rosie.
 The couple wrote their own vows, which were accentuated by soft classical music on the guitar and violin.